kokoalberti/personalwebsite/content/articles/2019-02-07-gis-data-and-digital-maps-for-hiking-in-lapland/gis-data-and-digital-maps-for-hiking-in-lapland.md

 <center><a href="https://s3.eu-central-1.amazonaws.com/kungsleden-hiking-maps-and-data/kungsleden_topo.tif">Download full topo image as GeoTIFF (23.5Mb)</a></center>

-The map is in the `SWEREF99 TM` spatial reference system, applied to the image using the `-a_srs EPSG:3006` option.
+The map is in the `SWEREF99TM` spatial reference system, applied to the image using the `-a_srs EPSG:3006` option.
 I obtained the extents for the `-a_ullr` option manually by carefully looking up the coordinates of the edges of my original map image.
 The other creation options defined by `-co` are for optimization purposes.

 # Digital elevation model